 Squash Relish from Your Garden Squash

-Making squash relish out of your abundant squash harvest is a great way to use it up quickly and efficiently.
+Making squash relish is a great way to use up your abundant harvest quickly and efficiently.
 In fact, it’s one of the most delicious ways possible to preserve your squash.

+Nutrition wise, squash is a powerhouse.
 Did you know that squash aids in vision and can help prevent and relieve a whole slew of other maladies, such as insomnia and arthritis?
-I seem to be needing squash more and more these days.
+I seem to be needing these benefits more and more these days.

-Those health benefits, combined with the power to take any meal to the next level, make this squash relish one of my favorite summer recipes.
-But don’t get the wrong idea, if you do this recipe right, you’ll preserve the squash, allowing you to use the relish all year long.
+Those health benefits, combined with the power to take any meal to the next level, make this relish one of my favorite summer recipes.
+If you do this canning recipe right, you’ll preserve the squash, allowing you to enjoy the relish all year long.

-Don’t forget to check out my latest cookbook!!
-It’s on sale!
+Don’t forget to check out my latest cookbook, Harvest!
+It’s on sale.

-Your squash relish will also make a great gift for Christmas.
-Well, if you start giving this as a gift, anything else will be disappointing.
+Your canned squash relish will also make a great gift for Christmas.
+Just tie decorative ribbon around the canning jars or top them with bows.
+Honestly, if you start giving this as a gift, anything else will be disappointing.
 Be ready to make it a tradition.

 - 4 pounds summer squash 8-10 large squash, seeded and shredded